shermanflan/aws-methods/apps/spark_ingest/README.md

 # Building Spark 3.1.1 Images
-In order to run Spark on k8s, docker images for the respective distribution need to be build and deployed to ECR.
+In order to run Spark on k8s, docker images for the respective distribution need to be built and deployed to ECR.
 Reference Docker images and tools can be found from the Spark [distribution](https://spark.apache.org/downloads.html).

 1. Build base container